 Health professionals must be able to care for people of many different cultural backgrounds in order to produce better health outcomes.
-Being a culturally effective healthcare provider requires the ability to understand how the cultures of your clients may impact their care, and to communicate with your patients, even if you don't speak the same language as them. (this is a filler definition, edit to be more precise)
+Being a culturally effective healthcare provider requires the ability to understand how the cultures of your clients may impact their care, and to communicate with your patients, even if you don't speak the same language as them.

 This guide provides links to resources and tools that will help you become a more culturally effective provider, including materials we have in the Bellack Library for you to borrow.

 Please also visit our Health Literacy and Communication guide for more resources and tools for culturally effective practice, specifically communicating with patients/clients..